Last Update: November 20, 2014

 The Nebraska Legislature adjourned on April 17; unfortunately, they failed to protect Nebraskans, even the seriously ill, from penalties for the use and possession of marijuana.
 However, Nebraska Sen. Sue Crawford (Bellevue) did introduce legislation that would have allowed individuals suffering from epilepsy to use medical marijuana oil that is less than 0.3% THC to treat their conditions with approval of their physicians.
 “Will’s Law” – or LB 1102 – would have gone a long way toward helping families who cannot find relief from seizures through prescription medications, but it also would have left thousands of Nebraskans who could benefit from medical cannabis without legal protections.

 Next year, lawmakers should consider a medical marijuana proposal that would protect not only people suffering from seizure disorders, but those with multiple sclerosis, cancer, HIV/AIDS, and other serious illnesses as well.
-Twenty-one states and the District of Columbia now provide protection from criminal penalties for individuals who use medical marijuana with their doctors' appoval; it's time Nebraska join this list.
+Twenty-three states and the District of Columbia now provide protection from criminal penalties for individuals who use medical marijuana with their doctors' appoval; it's time Nebraska join this list.
 Please email your state legislators to ask them to provide medical marijuana patients with the protection they need; ask them to support a sensible medical marijuana program.

 Did you know Nebraska is a "decrim" state?